Pelé

 Edson Arantes do Nascimento ([ˈɛd(ʒi)sõ(w) aˈɾɐ̃tʃiz du nasiˈmẽtu]; 23 October 1940 – 29 December 2022), better known by his nickname Pelé ([peˈlɛ]), was a Brazilian professional footballer who played as a forward.
 Widely regarded as one of the greatest players of all time, he was among the most successful and popular sports figures of the 20th century.
+His 1,279 goals in 1,363 games, which includes friendlies, is recognised as a Guinness World Record.
 In 1999, he was named Athlete of the Century by the International Olympic Committee and was included in the Time list of the 100 most important people of the 20th century.
-In 2000, Pelé was voted World Player of the Century by the International Federation of Football History & Statistics (IFFHS) and was one of the two joint winners of the FIFA Player of the Century.
-His 1,279 goals in 1,363 games, which includes friendlies, is recognised as a Guinness World Record.
+In 2000, Pelé was voted World Player of the Century by the International Federation of Football History & Statistics (IFFHS) and was one of the two joint winners of the FIFA Player of the Century, alongside Diego Maradona.

 Pelé began playing for Santos at age 15 and the Brazil national team at 16.
-During his international career, he won three FIFA World Cups: 1958, 1962 and 1970, the only player to do so.
+During his international career, he won three FIFA World Cups: 1958, 1962 and 1970, the only player to do so and the youngest player to win a World Cup (17), though he only played two matches during the 1962 edition.
 He was nicknamed O Rei (The King) following the 1958 tournament.
-Pelé is the joint-top goalscorer for Brazil with 77 goals in 92 games.
-At the club level, he was Santos's all-time top goalscorer with 643 goals in 659 games.
+With 77 goals in 92 games for Brazil, Pelé held the record as the national team's top goalscorer for over fifty years.
+At club level, he is Santos's all-time top goalscorer with 643 goals in 659 games.
 In a golden era for Santos, he led the club to the 1962 and 1963 Copa Libertadores, and to the 1962 and 1963 Intercontinental Cup.
-Credited with connecting the phrase "The Beautiful Game" with football, Pelé's "electrifying play and penchant for spectacular goals" made him a star around the world, and his teams toured internationally to take full advantage of his popularity.
+Credited with connecting the phrase "The Beautiful Game" with football, Pelé's "electrifying play and penchant for spectacular goals" made him a global star, and his teams toured internationally to take full advantage of his popularity.
 During his playing days, Pelé was for a period the best-paid athlete in the world.
 After retiring in 1977, Pelé was a worldwide ambassador for football and made many acting and commercial ventures.
 In 2010, he was named the honorary president of the New York Cosmos.

-Averaging almost a goal per game throughout his career, Pelé was adept at striking the ball with either foot in addition to anticipating his opponents' movements on the field.
-While predominantly a striker, he could also drop deep and take on a playmaking role, providing assists with his vision and passing ability, and he would also use his dribbling skills to go past opponents.
+Pelé averaged almost a goal per game throughout his career and could strike the ball with either foot, as well as being able to anticipate his opponents' movements.
+While predominantly a striker, he could also be a playmaker, providing assists with his vision and passing ability.
+He would often use his dribbling skills to go past opponents.
 In Brazil, he was hailed as a national hero for his accomplishments in football and for his outspoken support of policies that improve the social conditions of the poor.
 His emergence at the 1958 World Cup, where he became a black global sporting star, was a source of inspiration.
 Throughout his career and in his retirement, Pelé received numerous individual and team awards for his performance on the field, his record-breaking achievements, and his legacy in the sport.